 - Insurance companies don’t always negotiate fairly.

 No two claim settlement timelines are alike.
-The timeline for settling your claim is largely contingent upon you, your injuries, and your recovery.
-As a motorcyclist, you’ve likely endured multiple trauma, requiring extensive treatment, long-term recovery, and ongoing rehabilitation.
-Until you’re at least close to maximum recovery, it makes sense to delay any settlement talks.
+The timeframe for settling your claim is mainly contingent upon you, your injuries, and your recovery.
+You’ve likely endured multiple trauma as a motorcyclist, requiring extensive treatment, long-term recovery, and ongoing rehabilitation.
+It makes sense to delay any settlement talks until you’re close to maximum recovery.

 It sometimes takes months or even years before victims of motorcycle accidents reach a point where they consider settling their claims.